Aging is linked to a variety of changes in your body, including muscle loss, mild cognitive decline, and decreased sense of taste and smell.

 This makes focusing on nutrient-dense foods important.

 Aging is often accompanied by general oral health decline, largely a result of poor dental care, or physical or financial limitations that prevent routine dental services (2).

 Broken and missing teeth can make chewing certain foods — such as meats, vegetables, and nuts — uncomfortable and difficult.

 Ill-fitting dentures and mouth sores can also affect chewing ability and lead to decreased food intakes (3).

-If dental insurance is too expensive, dental schools, free clinic events, and community public health clinics can help save costs.
+If dental insurance is too expensive, dental schools, free clinic events, and community public health clinics can help save on costs.

-3. Ability to Swallow
+3. Ability to swallow